Trepan-Debuggers/Perl-Devel-Trepan/README.md

 Calling the debugger from inside your Perl program using Joshua ben Jore's [Enbugger](http://search.cpan.org/~jjore/Enbugger/):

-    # This needs to be done once and could even be in some sort of conditional code
+    # This needs to be done once and could even be in some sort of
+    # conditional code
     require Enbugger; Enbugger->load_debugger( 'trepan' );

-    # Alternatively, to unconditinally load Enbugger and trepan:
+    # Alternatively, to unconditionally load Enbugger and trepan:
     use Enbugger 'trepan';

     # work, work, work...